tomvanbraeckel/yamcs.github.com/docs/server/Algorithms.md

 Multiple triggers can be combined.
 In the typical example, an algorithm will trigger on updates for each of its input parameters.
 In other cases (for example because the algorithm doesn't have any inputs), it may be necessary to trigger on some other parameter.
 Or maybe a piece of logic just needs to be run at regular time intervals, rather than with each parameter update.

-If an algorithm was triggered and not all of its input parameters were set, these parameters *will* be defined in the algorithm's scope, but with their value set to `null`.
+If an algorithm was triggered and not all of its input parameters were set, these parameters *will* be defined in the algorithm's scope, but with their value set to <tt>null</tt>.

 #### User Libraries
 The Yamcs algorithm engine can be configured to import a number of user libraries.
 Just like with algorithms, these libraries can contain any sort of logic and are written in the same scripting language.
 Yamcs will load user libraries *one time only* at start-up in their defined order.
 This will happen before running any algorithm.
 Anything that was defined in the user library, will be accessible by any algorithm.
 In other words, user libraries define a kind-of global scope.
 Common use cases for libraries are: sharing functions between algorithms, shortening user algorithms, easier outside testing of algorithm logic, ...